-More than 350,000 African American males fought in segregated units during WWI.
-Although they returned home hopeful, you will learn that they continued to face prejudice and discrimination.
+Over 350,000 Black males fought in segregated units during WWI.
+Although they returned home hopeful, they continued facing prejudice and discrimination.

-- Start by drawing a circle in the center of your paper and writing in the center "Effects of WWI."
+- Start by drawing a circle in the center of your paper and writing "Effects of WWI" in the center.

-Each time a new effect is mentioned, write it in a smaller circle and draw a line from the center of your web to connect the larger and smaller circles.
+- Each time you learn about a new effect, write it in a smaller circle and draw a line from the center of your web to connect the larger and smaller circles.

 - Within your research findings, what information did you find to be the most surprising?